 Rosewood boosts innovative designs and forward thinking ideals, but is a reflection of a century-old dedication to the community and commitment to the environment that is at the core of the Park District of Highland Park.

+Thank you Rosewood Beach Task Force for the time and energy you have devoted to this project.
 Task Force members included Chairman Dave Fairman, Ben Kutscheid, Jeff Orlove, Barnett Ruttenberg, Steven Sider, Eve Tarm, and Edmond Zisook.
 Park Board Commissioners Elaine Waxman and Lori Flores Weisskopf were ex officio members.